khushboomourya/JavaScript-Project/README.md

 ### 2. Framework-Based Projects
   - Projects built using popular JavaScript frameworks such as React.js, Vue.js, and others.
-  - Each project demonstrates how to leverage frameworks for building dynamic, responsive user interfaces.
+  - Each project demonstrates leveraging frameworks for building dynamic, responsive user interfaces.

 ### 3. JavaScript Concepts
   - Projects covering core JavaScript concepts such as closures, promises, async/await, and more.